 Methodology

-The research will take the form of three main sections: Experimental fact finding, transforming experimental results into empirical models able to be applied to full scale industrial system design, and, finally, creating an implementation of the methods developed in the form of a CAPP program.
+The research will take the form of three main sections: Experimental fact finding; transforming experimental results into empirical models able to be applied to full scale industrial system design; finally, creating an implementation of the methods developed in the form of a CAPP program.
 A lab-scale environment will be set up using simple and versatile hardware (such as Raspberry Pi aided interfaces).
-Sensors will be developed to read information about the flow in the geometry — a pipe network emulating that which you might find in an industrial process.
-Varying flow of complex (nonnewtonian, multiphase) fluids through these geometries will allow the examination and modelling of the flow properties.
-This experimental case-study will using shear-thickening particle suspensions (currently under study for their thickening, jamming, and unstable flow behaviours).
-Practical methods of precise measurement of flow fluctuations will be used, alongside statistical data (on the fluctuations in stress of the flowing fluid, for example) will be used to form a method of dynamic control.
+Sensors will be developed to read information about the flow in the geometry — a pipe network emulating that which may be found in an industrial process.
+Varying flow of complex (non-newtonian, multiphase) fluids through these geometries will allow the examination and modelling of the flow properties.
+This experimental case study will use shear-thickening particle suspensions which are currently under study for their thickening, jamming, and unstable flow behaviours.
+Practical methods of precise measurement of flow fluctuations will be used alongside statistical data (on the fluctuations in stress of the flowing fluid, for example) to form a method of dynamic control.
 Using information gained from the experimental stage, theoretical and computational models will be formed.
 These models will be used to simulate the flow of a desired material through a desired pipe network (geometry).
 ‘Circuit analysis’ (as used in electrical engineering to solve for the properties of a circuit) will be used to solve across the pipe network to complete the behaviour profile for the fluid in the geometry.
 The models developed will then be packaged as a Computer Aided Process Engineering (CAPE) package.
-This will incorporate theoretical and empirical models developed in the 2nd stage, as will as rules of thumb used by design engineers stemming from their decades of experience.
-The package can then be used to aid and inform the design process: where the process is faulty, where the pipe-network will fail, how often maintenance can be expected, and where the design violates a rule of thumb.
+This will incorporate theoretical and empirical models developed in the 2nd stage, as well as Rules of Thumb used by design engineers.
+The package can then be used to aid and inform the design process: where the process is faulty, where the pipe-network will fail, how often maintenance can be expected, and where the design violates a Rule of Thumb.

-Rules of Thumb (RoTs) are the result of years of trial and error experience in process design, and are normally passed down by word of mouth — rarely formally taught.
-RoTs are only guidelines - not hard-and-fast rules.
+Rules of Thumb (RoTs) are the result of years of trial and error experience in process design, and are normally passed down by word of mouth and rarely formally taught.
+RoTs are only guidelines rather than hard-and-fast rules.
 A design which violates an RoT may not be invalid, but may require extra maintenance or could be difficult to replace or operate.
 Thus, a warning system will be in place to check the design in question for compliance with RoTs.
 2